UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/medications/metformin/1/README.md

 # Metformin

 This code set was originally created for the SMASH safe medication dashboard and has been validated in practice.
+It is also validated agains the NHS drug refsets.

 ## Prevalence log